MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 = Few Quick Facts =

+* The only plugin that gives you absolute freedom to define the most granular access to any aspect of your website and most of the feature are free;
 * Bullet-proven plugin that is used on over 90,000 websites where all features are well-tested and [documented](https://aamplugin.com/help).
 Very low amount of support tickets speaks for quality;
-* AAM contains the most powerful and flexible set of features to manage access to your WordPress website and were majority of them are absolutely free;
 * It is the only plugin that gives you the ability to manage access to your website content for any role, individual user and visitors or even define the default access to all posts, pages, custom post types, categories and custom hierarchical taxonomies;
 * AAM is [developer oriented plugin](https://aamplugin.com/developers).
 It has dozens of hooks and configurations.
 It is integrated with WordPress RESTful and XML-RPC APIs and has numerous abstract layers to simplify coding;
 * No ads or other promotional crap.
 The UI is clean and well crafted so you can focus only on what matters;